2361 Quail Creek Parkway NE

 Blaine, MN 55449

-At Parkway House we will provide services to four adults who have a mental illness as they learn new skills to allow them to return to independent community living.
-The program will provide the necessary array of individualized services to these clients.
-There will be 24 hour staffing seven days a week.
-There will be 2 staff on days and evenings and one staff awake overnight.
+At Parkway House we provide services to four adults who have a mental illness as they learn new skills to allow them to return to independent community living.
+The program offers the necessary array of individualized services to these clients.
+We provide 24-hour staffing seven days a week.
+There are two staff on days and evenings and one staff awake overnight.

 Who we serve